Insights from Recruiters Websites

 You may be curious why we skipped chapter 3, only to come back to it now.
 Chapter 3 offers some of the most valuable advice relating to fee retrieval in cases of back door hires.Cole encourages recruiters to incorporate a tracking system to keep tabs on candidates.
 The system should also track the corresponding clients.

-Here at Recruiters Logic, the integration division of Recruiters Websites, we have teamed with Adams, Evens & Ross to streamline the tracking system process, making the tracking of candidates easier and more efficient.
+Recruiters Websites has teamed with Adams, Evens & Ross to streamline the tracking system process, making the tracking of candidates easier and more efficient.
 As experts in applicant tracking systems, we have utilized our knowledge to create an integrated system that, through the Back Door Hiring Hound resource at Adams, Evens & Ross, allows users to track presented candidates and receive alerts when a candidate gains employment by way of a back door hire.

-If you’d like more information on how to retrieve fees you are owed but have lost to back door hires, contact our friends at Adams, Evens & Ross Inc. If you need an integrated applicant tracking system or an entirely new recruiting website, contact us at Recruiters Websites.
+If you’d like more information on how to retrieve fees you are owed but have lost to back door hires, contact our friends at Adams, Evens & Ross Inc. If you need an integrated applicant tracking system or an entirely new recruiting website, reach out to us at Recruiters Websites.

 Insights & News